jeremybarbet/react-native-modalize/docs/METHODS.md

 ### `open()`

-The method to open the modal.
+The method to open Modalize.

 ?> If you are using `snapPoint` prop, you can supply a `dest` argument to the `open` method, to open it to the top directly `open('top')`.
 You don't have to provide anything if you want the default behavior.